 - establishes an integrated licensing and registration scheme for all firearms,

-- provides strict requirements that must be satisfied in relation to licensing of firearms and the acquisition and sales of firearms,
+- provides strict requirements that must be satisfied concerning licensing of firearms and the acquisition and sales of firearms

-- trespassing or dangerous use of firearm (including an imitation firearm) or spear-gun.
+- trespassing or dangerous use of a firearm (including an imitation firearm) or spear-gun

 What are the penalties for firearms offences?